olivernybroe/Automatica/README.md

 This is a project for DTU IOT course.
 It communicates with the Amazon IoT and uses the Amazon shadow.

+For more information on how it works, go to the Wiki page.

 # Requirements
   - Arduino Yún
   - Light sensor ([Only tested with Groove Light sensor v1.1](http://www.seeedstudio.com/wiki/Grove_-_Light_Sensor))